sheila-clemons/sheila-clemons/README.md

 # Cyclist : Bike-Share
 This fictious case study portfolio project is designed to enhance my overall repertiore in the field of data analytics.
-The project will demonstrate my comprehension, execution and lucid data visualizations when working in analytics.
+The project will demonstrate my comprehension, execution and lucid data visualizations designs when working in analytics.

  Case Study:

  - How does a Bike-Share Navigate Speedy Success.